BSi

 Then I found out about NanoWood and mushroom-based materials mixed with farms' excess plant fibers called MycoComposite™ and AirMycelium™ by Ecovative!

 Incentive to produce less waste by charging waste-rates for households and organizations is crucial to increasing recycling and transforming landfills' contents in the USA.
-In regard to recycling reform, some in Congress are taking it serious here.
+In regard to recycling reform, some in Congress are taking it seriously here.
 But is it doing enough?
 Cleveland, Ohio recently admitted no recycling is going to landfills because it costs too much to recycle.
-The mayor is quoted saying, "in a practical sense, there is no recycling." -Frank Jackson
+At the mayor's discretion, Cleveland ended recycling at one point recently.

 However, Cleveland restarted the program two years later!